Lisa Robertson - Composer

 Piobaireachd in a recital at the Royal Conservatoire of Scotland.

-6th May 2016 - The Hebrides Ensemble performed Dereliction in the Fridays at One concert at the Royal Conservatoire of Scotland.
-This performance was part of the PLUG Festival and was a result of this piece being runner-up in the Walter and Dinah Wolfe Composition Prize.
+6th May 2016 - The Hebrides Ensemble performed Dereliction at the RCS as part of the PLUG Festival and was a result of this piece being runner-up in the Walter and Dinah Wolfe Composition Prize.